wormhole-foundation/relayer-engine/advanced-example.md

 # Example Relayer Engine Application

 This example details a more complex implementation of a Relayer Application.
-For a simple example see this [example](../README.md#simple-relayer-code-example)
+For a simple example see this [example](./README.md#simple-relayer-code-example)

+The source for this example is available [here](https://github.com/wormhole-foundation/relayer-engine/blob/main/example-app/src/app.ts)

 ## Setup